-The Company has established a discretionary variable incentive-based compensation policy whereby a certain percentage of revenue or adjusted operating profit, adjusted by certain discretionary expenditures, of the Canaccord Genuity capital markets division in each of the principal geographies (Canada, the United Kingdom, the United States, China, Hong Kong and Australia) and operating unit within the geography is allocated to the Canaccord Genuity capital markets incentive compensation pool in that geography and operating unit together with such other adjustments to the compensation pool as approved by senior executive management.
-After the deduction of the salaries of the employees of Canaccord Genuity capital markets in the geography and unit and certain other expenses, the balance is paid to the employees of Canaccord Genuity capital markets in the geography as determined by senior Canaccord Genuity capital markets executives in the geography subject to approval by the CEO and the CFO.
+The Company has established a variable incentive-based compensation policy whereby a certain percentage of revenue adjusted by certain discretionary expenditures, of the Canaccord Genuity capital markets division in each of the principal geographies (Canada, the United Kingdom, the United States and Australia) and operating unit within the geography is allocated to the Canaccord Genuity capital markets incentive compensation pool in that geography and operating unit together with such other adjustments to the incentive compensation pool as approved by senior executive management.
+After the deduction of the salaries of the employees of Canaccord Genuity capital markets in the geography and unit and certain other expenses, the balance is paid to the employees of Canaccord Genuity capital markets in the geography as determined by senior Canaccord Genuity capital markets on the geography as determined by senior Canaccord Genuity capital markets in the geography as determined by senior Canaccord Genuity capital markets in the geography as determined by senior Canaccord Genuity capital markets in the geography as determined by senior Canaccord Genuity capital markets in the geography as determined by senior Canaccord Genuity capital markets in the geography as determined by senior Canaccord Genuity capital markets in the geography and performance in relation to Canaccord Genuity capital markets in the geography subject to approval by the CEO and the CFO.
 The payments are allocated based entirely on merit and contribution and commitment to corporate strategy, values and performance in relation to Canaccord Genuity capital markets in the geography.